troe27/UU-NGS02/docs/index.md

 - split the vcf file into two files, using [```bcftools view -S  ```](http://samtools.github.io/bcftools/bcftools.html#view) and the generated lists.

 ### Task4
-for the fourth task, we will then look at the difference in allele-frequency for each variant between groups to identify interesting variants.
+For the fourth task, we will then look at the difference in allele-frequency for each variant between groups to identify interesting variants.

 **Questions:**
 - _Do you know what is meant with allele-frequency?_